 Even worse was to come In 256 Shapur captured Satala (the fortress of XV Apollinaris), and two years later he sacked Trapezus.
 When the Roman emperor Valerian tried to restore order and invaded Iraq, he was defeated and captured.
 These Roman defeats are commemorated on several Sasanian monuments.
 Captive Roman soldiers were ordered to build a bridge at modern Shushtar.

-However, under the emperors Odaenathus of Palmyra (261-267) and Diocletian (284-305), the Romans restored their fortunes and in 298, a peace treaty was concluded in which the Persians had to give up territories in northern Mesopotamia.
-The first legion must have played a role during these campaigns, but we have almost no information about them.
+However, under the emperors Odaenathus of Palmyra (r.261-267) and Diocletian (r.284-305), the Romans restored their fortunes and in 298, a peace treaty was concluded in which the Persians had to give up territories in northern Mesopotamia.
+The First Parthian Legion must have played a role during these campaigns, but we have almost no information about them.